inductive type, higher inductive type

 this diagram commutes, so that by the uniqueness clause in the universal property for .

-We give a brief outline, referring to (Johnstone), section D.5.1, for full details.
+Here we just give an outline, referring to (Johnstone), section D.5.1, for full details.
 Let be an object satisfying the two colimit conditions of Freyd.
-One first shows that has no nontrivial -subalgebras.
+First one shows (see the lemma below) that has no nontrivial -subalgebras.
 Next, let be any -algebra, and let be the intersection of all -subalgebras of .
 One shows that is an (-algebra) isomorphism.
 Thus we have an -algebra map .
 If is any -algebra map, then the equalizer of and is an -subalgebra of , and therefore itself, which means .

 In any Grothendieck topos the natural numbers object is given by the constant sheaf on the set of ordinary natural numbers, i.e. by the sheafification of the presheaf that is constant on the set .